 The centenary of the start of the First World War (WW1) in 2014 presented questions about how to effectively commemorate and draw attention to untold experiences of the war.

-Geographers at Queen’s University Belfast (QUB) used research and public engagement, including a range of events, training and resources, to convey and commemorate neglected or contested histories from the First World War period in Northern Ireland and beyond.
+Research and public engagement by geographers at Queen’s University Belfast (QUB) with communities and institutions through a range of events, training and resources conveyed and commemorated neglected or contested histories from the period in Northern Ireland and beyond.

 Commemorating the First World War in relevant, embedded and engaging ways is a cyclical challenge and became especially relevant around the centenary of the start of the war in 2014.